AdobeDocs/analytics-1.4-apis/docs/getting-started/c_Retrieve_all_the_available_integrations_for_the_Data_Connectors_Partner.md

 1. Open the solution file in your IDE and review the code to retrieve all the integrations.
 The **Partner.GetIntegrations** method returns details about all the active data connectors integrations in an array.
 You must create a loop over the array to access individual integrations.

 In this example, you will only use the Integration ID.
-To learn more about other available properties of the method, see the [integrationDetail](https://marketing.adobe.com/developer/documentation/genesis/r-datatype-integrationdetail) documentation.

 ```
 Java Code